-Here, in math terms, profit (or π) is defined as the difference between the revenue function, R(∙), and the cost function, C(∙).
+Here, in math terms, profit (π) is defined as the difference between the revenue function, R(∙), and the cost function, C(∙).
 R(∙) is driven by a lot of things, such as sales price, quantity sold, product quality, and market pressures.
 For now, I’ve simply summarized the things that drive revenue with a dot, “∙”.
 Same with the cost function, C(∙).
-It is driven by a lot of things, such as input price, production volume, and manufacturing technology.
+It’s driven by a lot of things, such as input price, production volume, and manufacturing technology.
 I’ve also simply summarized all of these things with a dot, “∙”, for now.

 But managers can’t afford to have just a dot.
 To maximize profit, managers usually seek out information to understand what drives revenue and cost.
 They really want to know what’s inside the parentheses.
-Managers traditionally focus more attention on the cost function, spending more effort gathering information about what drives the cost function than what drives the revenue function.
+Managers traditionally focus more attention on costs, spending more effort gathering information about what drives the cost function than what drives the revenue function.
 This often means that managerial accounting information is predominantly cost information.
-(And, like I said, this is why the term cost accounting is used as a synonym for managerial accounting.)
+(And as I said, this is why the term cost accounting is used as a synonym for managerial accounting.)
 This is especially true in a manufacturing firm, but it applies to all firms to a degree.
-I separate out the cost considerations for manufacturing, merchandising, and service firms later in the textbook.
+(I discuss some differences in cost information gathered by manufacturing, merchandising, and service firms in Chapter 4.)